hmcts/rpx-xui-terms-and-conditions/README.md

 See Swagger documentation for more route information.

-# API Versioning
+# API Versioning3

-We're keeping the version number within the path ie. /v1 as it comes with the scaffolding, it's been discussed within the team - we've agreed to keep it in.
+We're keeping the version number within the path ie. /v1 as it c omes with the scaffolding, it's been discussed within the team - we've agreed to keep it in.

 # API Validation